scttnlsn/dandelion/README.md

 file.
 Dandelion keeps track of the most recently deployed revision so that only files which have changed since the last deployment need to be transferred.

+You can also specify an arbitrary revision you wish to deploy and Dandelion will determine which files need to be transferred.

+    $ dandelion deploy <revision>

 For a more complete summary of usage options, run:

     $ dandelion -h